moosefs/moosefs/README.md

 MooseFS, for testing purposes, can even be installed on a single machine!

 #### Additional tools

 Setting up `moosefs-cli` or `moosefs-gui` is also recommended – it gives you a possibility to monitor the cluster online:

-1. Install `moosefs-cli moosefs-gui` packages (they are typically set up on the Master Server)
+1. Install `moosefs-cli` and `moosefs-gui` packages (they are typically set up on the Master Server)
 2. Run MooseFS CGI Server (as `root`): `mfsgui start`
 3. Open http://mfsmaster:9425 in your web browser